AMERICAN HEALTH CARE OPTIONS

 Private welfare.
 Some readers will say that we must have Medicaid to care for the poor.
 From the nightly news, one might think that before Medicaid and Medicare, the poor and elderly just languished in the streets.
 This is absolutely false.
 In fact, many were much better off than they are today.
 Before 1969, in America, they were cared for by private charities such as the Catholic and Jewish hospital systems, and many other groups whose ministry and mission was to care for the sick and dying.
 These groups collected money from their members and from the community, and operated a network of thousands of hospitals and clinics throughout the nation.

 Public welfare.
-Medicaid put most of these out of business and substituted a different method of caring for the poor.
+Medicaid put most private medical welfare programs out of business and substituted a different method of caring for the poor.
 Instead of a voluntary, charity-based system, the government forcibly confiscates money for the poor via taxes.
 Funds are sent to Washington, DC, where they pass through a massive bureaucracy that decides who will receive some tax money, how much each will receive, and for what kinds of services.
 All those bureaucrats must be paid, plus they all receive generous government benefits such as pensions, and health, dental, and disability insurance.
 The question becomes, which system is better?

 IS THERE A ‘RIGHT’ TO HEALTH CARE?